 Brex Rewards

-In the past, travelers could use Points.com to transfer miles from one mileage program to another.
-This wasn't a particularly good option as most transfers occurred at atrociously bad rates, removing most value in the process.
+In the past, travelers could use Points.com to transfer miles between mileage programs.
+This wasn't a particularly good option, as most transfers occurred at atrociously high rates, thereby removing most of the value.
 It was only worth gritting your teeth and performing these transfers in rare circumstances.

-For example, say you needed just a dozen more miles for an award redemption, needed them now, and were willing to sacrifice value to gain it from a high-value redemption that you couldn't accomplish in another way.
+For example, say you needed just a dozen more miles for an award redemption, needed them now, and were willing to sacrifice value to gain it back from a high-value redemption that you couldn't accomplish in any other way.
 That's where this transfer method was helpful.

-Unfortunately, Points.com killed off its point transfer program in September 2022.
-And we aren't aware of another legitimate way to move points directly between airline programs.
+Unfortunately, Points.com killed off its point transfer program in September 2022, and we aren't aware of any other legitimate way to transfer points directly between airline programs.

 Our Take

-However, this inflexibility should not be a deal-breaker for getting involved with travel rewards.
+However, this inflexibility should not be a deal-breaker when it comes to getting involved with travel rewards.
 With a little planning and strategy, you can select the right mix of airline, hotel, and credit card programs to give you all the flexibility you need.